nafets227/backup/README.md

 # How to use #
 1) Create your own custom script that has the configuration
-2) mount this scipt on /backup/backup into container
+2) mount this script on /backup/backup into container

 # Environmetn Parameters #
 DEBUG [default: 0]